Procedural Pretraining: Warming Up Language Models with Abstract Data: Combining Multiple Types of Procedural Data

 \textbf{Results.} The last row of Table~\ref{tab:mixture_weights} shows that the combined model yields superior performance across the four tasks, while the single-source models have weaknesses on one or more tasks.
 This indicates that procedurally-pretrained models can be modularly combined by simply assembling their most useful components.

 \myFrame{\textbf{Take-away.} The effects of multiple types of procedural data are additive.
-Proof-of-concept experiments show that they can be combined both at data- and weight-level, and suggest ample room for further benefits with larger and more-optimized combinations.}
+Proof-of-concept experiments show that they can be combined both at data and weight levels, and suggest ample room for further benefits with larger and more-optimised combinations.}